Limassol, Cyprus. Where Will Your Love Story Find You?

 Three hours later, my hand is still covered by his, and I realise that I never opened the flower shop!
 And that we were the last people on deck twelve, lost in conversation and enveloped in the crimson canvas of the light-giving star implacably drowning in the Mediterranean.

-He says that he should go and find his family who is probably wondering if he made it back on board before the ship sailed away.
+He says that he should find his family; they must be wondering if he made it back on board before the ship sailed away.
 He is joking, his sister knows for a fact that he is back.
 They are on the second dining seating; the family is probably walking to the restaurant as we speak.

 I suggest we meet later to grab a pizza at the buffet on deck eleven, which is open late evenings as an alternative for those passengers who don’t want to eat in the dining room.
 And for officers, such as myself, who are allowed to walk and use the public areas.
 Another of the onboard rules.
 Of a thousand crew members, only about two hundred have this privilege.